-Wintersweet is a modest little shrub that is full of surprises.
-It shrugs its way through the normal growing season with only green foliage as ornament.
-In the middle of winter, it bursts into blossom and fills the garden with its honeyed fragrance.
+Wintersweet is a modest, little shrub that is full of surprises.
+It shrugs its way through the normal growing season with only green foliage as an ornament.
+In the middle of winter, it bursts into bloom and fills the garden with its honeyed fragrance.
 If you are considering putting wintersweet in the landscape and want some tips on wintersweet plant care, read on.

 What is Wintersweet?

 Wintersweet shrubs (Chimonanthus praecox) are very popular ornamentals in their native land of China.
 They were introduced to Japan in the 17th century where the plant is called Japanese allspice.
 Wintersweet is also cultivated in Japan, Korea, Europe, Australia, and the United States.